ncomputers/vms26/README.md

   {"camera": {"mode": "http", "uri": "http://cam/mjpg"}}
   ```

 Toggle `use_gstreamer` to switch RTSP backends.
-Hardware decode options are
+Only one pipeline is active at a
+time; set it to `true` for GStreamer or `false` to use FFmpeg.
+Hardware decode
-available via the GStreamer backend.
-Set `overlay_mode` to `"none"` to stream
+options are available via the GStreamer backend.
+Set `overlay_mode` to `"none"`
-raw frames without server-side overlays.
+to stream raw frames without server-side overlays.
 - **Counting and alerts**: Tracks entries/exits and can send email alerts based on customizable rules.
 - **Duplicate frame filter**: Skips nearly identical frames to reduce GPU/CPU load.
 - **Dashboard and reports**: Live counts, recent anomalies, and historical reports are available in the web interface.